 This section sets out information on those Core Strategy environmental policies and Key Statements where monitoring information can be obtained.
-Section 8 contains those policies where monitoring information is not available.

 As set out in the Core Strategy a number of designations exist that serve to protect the high quality environment enjoyed across the Ribble Valley.
 The Council is keen to ensure that appropriate measures are taken to enable this asset to be protected and this is achieved through the implementation of the policies set out in the Core Strategy.
 Monitoring of these policies ensures that they are operating effectively.